Booming Gibraltar fears new era of sour relations with Spain

 Authorities in local towns are dismayed at the hard line from Madrid.
 The local shops depend on shoppers from Gibraltar and the local tour operators take Spanish tourists into the territory.

-"Any confrontational atmosphere ... immediately means people (from Gibraltar) don't want to cross the border and invest in Spain or do their shopping here," said Gemma Araujo, mayor of neighbouring La Linea, who is from the ruling People's Party.
-(Additional reporting by Anna Claeys in Madrid, Peter Griffiths in London and Dominique Searle in Gibraltar; Editing by Sarah White and Will Waterman)
+"Any confrontational atmosphere ... immediately means people (from Gibraltar) don't want to cross the border and invest in Spain or do their shopping here," said Gemma Araujo, mayor of neighbouring La Linea, who is from the Socialist Party.

+(The story has been filed again to correct 'disputed' from 'shared' waters in the 10th paragraph; clarifies that flights are from Madrid in the 23rd paragraph; removes smuggling figure that may be inaccurate from the 35th paragraph; and corrects Araujo's party to Socialist, not People's Party in the last paragraph.)